dyselon/cscribe/README.md

 EXPORTING TO IMAGES
 -------------------
-*Disabled currently*
-To create images of your cards, select the cards you want to make images of (ctrl+a works to select everything on a tab), and hit the "Export Selected..." button.
-This will generate images in the program's directory.
-The cards will be named after the tab, and numbered sequentially (tab001.png, tab002.png, etc).
-This means it's pretty easy to overwrite your own images if you're only exporting a couple images at a time, and means you have to manually move files around a lot.
-I'll fix this in the future.
+The Export All option under the Export menu will create an image for every card in your set.
+If you only want images of certain cards, use the Export Selected option.

+Image filenames can either be sequentially numbered (card001.png, card002.png, etc) or each card image can be named after an attribute on the card.

+The images produced are always in .png format.
+More formats may be added in the future.

 PRINTING
 --------